Paradorn Srichaphan: 2003: First Asian male into the top 10

 Srichaphan began the year by winning the Chennai Open without losing a set defeating Karol Kučera in the final.

 At the Miami Masters, Srichaphan went into the tournament as the 13th seed and made his second Masters 1000 semifinal defeating former world No. 1 Yevgeny Kafelnikov along the way.
 He lost in the semifinals to world No. 5 and former world No. 1 Carlos Moyá in straight sets.

 On 21 April, Srichaphan broke into the top 10 for the first time in his career.
 This made him the first Asian male in history to break into the top 10 in the singles rankings.
 He also reached his career-high ranking of No. 9 on 12 May and went into the French Open as the 10th seed which remains the highest he was seeded in a Grand Slam.

 At Wimbledon, after a long streak of early exits, Srichaphan went into the tournament as the 12th seed and made the fourth round where he was beaten by Andy Roddick in four sets.
-En route to the fourth round, he defeated 17-year-old Rafael Nadal in Nadal's first Grand Slam who, as of 2022, is a 22-time Grand Slam champion and 14-time French Open champion.
+En route to the fourth round, he defeated 17-year-old Rafael Nadal in Nadal's first Grand Slam.
 He became the first player to defeat Nadal at a Grand Slam.
 He also reached the fourth round in the US Open losing to Lleyton Hewitt.
 By the end of the year, he was ranked World No. 11 in the ATP rankings.
 He is however not in favor of playing doubles having won no title in this category on either Challenger or ATP level.

 Srichaphan saw even more success during the US Open swing.
 He made the finals of the RCA Championships but lost to top seed Andy Roddick in straight sets.
 One month later, he defended his title at the TD Waterhouse Cup as the top seed without losing a set defeating James Blake in the final.
 He then made the fourth round of the US Open where he lost to world No. 6 Lleyton Hewitt in four sets.

 Srichaphan finished the rest of the year with a quarterfinal in his home tournament of the Thailand Open, two semifinals in a row at the Japan Open and the Lyon Open and another Masters 1000 quarterfinal once again at the Madrid Masters where he lost to world No. 1 and eventual champion Juan Carlos Ferrero in straight sets.
 He finished the year with a win-loss record of 50–28 and a year-end ranking of No. 11, the highest year-end ranking of his career.